Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

 Take legal prescription medicine with you so you remain in good health.
 Keep all medication in its original labelled packaging.
 Carry copies of your prescription and a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.

-Malaria is endemic throughout the year.
+Malaria is common throughout the year.
 Other mosquito-borne diseases, including dengue fever, also occur.

 Protect yourself against mosquito-borne illnesses: